Music at Garland

 - Develop a passion and curiosity for music

-- Create units of work that cover the National Curriculum programmes of study.
+- Create units of work that cover the National Curriculum programmes of study

-- Develop pupil knowledge, skills and understanding through sessions that include playing, singing, performing, composing, listening and responding.
+- Develop pupil knowledge, skills and understanding through sessions that include playing, singing, performing, composing, listening and responding

-- Enrich and support work in other areas of the curriculum through cross curricular teaching.
+- Enrich and support work in other areas of the curriculum through cross curricular teaching

 - Promote our pupils' emotional, social, spiritual and cultural development through music.

-Implementation
+Curriculum Implementation

-We provide opportunities for all children to create, play, perform and enjoy music, to develop the skills, to appreciate a wide variety of musical forms, and to begin to make judgements about the quality of music.
+As they move through the schools we provide opportunities for all children to create, play, perform and enjoy music, to develop the skills, to appreciate a wide variety of musical forms, and to begin to make judgements about the quality of music.

 All our pupils will be given opportunities to: